 Her pending resignation of all things malodious and contrite.

-Old crone bones proffering up a willingness to decay
+Old crone bones proffer up a willingness to decay

 A labyrinth of bygones remind her of a well spring run dry

 A summer of joy, cut short.
-The autumn equinox bearing down
+The autumn equinox bears down

 She feels the clew constrict, stretch the last of the wine —

 The last dram of mortality’s mundane, quenching nothing in the end